daleao/sdv/WalkOfLife/README.md

 - Compatible with any mod that adds SpaceCore custom skills (e.g. [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)).

 - Not compatible with mods that change vanilla skills.
+- Not compatible with [Better Crab Pots](https://www.nexusmods.com/stardewvalley/mods/3159), [Crab Pot Loot Has Quality And Bait Effects](https://www.nexusmods.com/stardewvalley/mods/7767) or any other mod that affects Crab Pot behavior.
 - Not compatible with [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley) (makes Artisan profession redundant; other features of QAP are already integrated (i.e. mead cares about honey type and large milk/eggs gives double output when processed), essentially replacing that mod entirely).
-- Not compatible with [Crab Pot Loot Has Quality And Bait Effects](https://www.nexusmods.com/stardewvalley/mods/7767) (makes Trapper and Luremaster professions redundant).
-- Not compatible with [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) (may cause bad interactions with Foraging professions).
+- Not compatible with [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) (mushroom box quality is already included; other features may cause bad interactions with foraging professions).

 ## Recommended Mods